gkemmey/gray_matter/_posts/2019-09-02-stripe-beyond-the-getting-started-docs.md

 When an event like `charge.refunded` occurs, Stripe will post some JSON data to this controller.
 The first thing we do is use the `stripe-ruby` `Stripe::Webhook` class to build a `Stripe::Event` object from the contents of the body and validate its signature.
 You can configure that `webhook_secret` in the Stripe dashboard when you setup the webhook, and this ensures we know it's Stripe talking to us.

 If we can't parse that JSON data (unlikely), we send us an email and return a 400.
 Otherwise, we save a new `StripeEvent` record to our database.
-We have a unique validation on `StripeEvent#stripe_id`, so, as the comment states, if we can't save this new record, we assume we've already handled it.
+We have a unique validation on `StripeEvent#stripe_id`, so if we can't save this new record, we assume we've already handled it.
 If we haven't handled it, `stripe_event.save` returns true and we call one of our private handler methods.

 The controller's private handler methods are named after the type of stripe event, so `handler_for` is a method that can resolve a `Stripe::Event` to a private handler method.